Brian K. S. Isaac-Medina

 About Me

-I hold a PhD in Computer Science from Durham University and an Engineering degree from the Autonomous University of Yucatan, Mexico.
-I am an experienced Python and PyTorch developer, although I also have some experience with Android development (in both kotlin and Java).
+I hold a PhD and an MsC in Computer Science from Durham University and an Engineering degree from the Autonomous University of Yucatan, Mexico, and currently I am a mentor for LatinX in AI.
 If you have any idea of a project or you want to collaborate, reach out!

 News!